Vince Young: Final NFL years

 Young signed a one-year deal with the Buffalo Bills on May 11, 2012.
 He was released by the team on August 27, 2012.

 On August 6, 2013, Young signed a one-year contract with the Green Bay Packers.
 He was released by the team on August 31, 2013.

 On May 1, 2014, Young signed a one-year contract with the Cleveland Browns.
 He was released by the team on May 12, 2014.

 Saskatchewan Roughriders

 In early February 2017, the Saskatchewan Roughriders of the Canadian Football League (CFL) added Young to their negotiation list.
-A couple weeks later Leigh Steinberg, Young's agent, confirmed he'd conducted talks on behalf his client with the Roughriders.
+A couple weeks later Leigh Steinberg, Young's agent, confirmed he had conducted talks on behalf of his client with the Roughriders.
 On March 8, 2017, Young was rumored to be signing with the Roughriders imminently.

 On March 9, 2017, the Roughriders held a press conference to formally announce the signing of Young.
 Young entered training camp fighting alongside Bryan Bennett and Brandon Bridge for the backup quarterback position to CFL-veteran Kevin Glenn.
 On June 6, 2017, partway through training camp, Young suffered a hamstring injury.
 On June 12, 2017, following the team's first preseason game, it was announced that Young would miss 4–6 weeks with a torn hamstring.
 Five days later, he was waived by the Roughriders.